timthepost/libsplinter/docs/README.md

   specified key is updated by a `splinter_set` call, or until the timeout is reached.

-#### Adding Additional Feature Flags:
+### Adding Additional Bus Feature Flags:

-Right now we only have one feature, so there's no reason to build up around having many, but if the need arises there is a plan (which you can implement yourself if you need it right now):
+Right now we only have one feature (`auto_vacuum`), so there's no reason to build support for having many, but if the need arises there is a plan (which you can implement yourself if you need more flags *right now* without breaking bus compatibility):

 Currently, Splinter's global bus data structure looks like this: